aerotron1/Dash-app/README.md

 Project Deliverables

-- Scripts that perform data cleaning and transformation
-- A cleared and transformed version of the data provided.
+- A cleaned and transformed version of the data provided.
+- Interactive visualisation of customer expectations using cleaned data.

 Install / setup one's local environment / get started with the project.

-- INSTALL jupyter NOTEBOOK using pip3 install notebook
+- Install via terminal pip3 install dash

-- Install the project requires a connection string of the local host or MongoDb deployment.
-- Once connected a few installations were carried out before the API was built.
-See below
-- Using terminal:-
-- Scaffold an express application `npm install -g express-generator` and launch VS code.
-- Without going through all the steps install npm project `npm init -y`.
-- Installed nodemon in the dev enviroment as it's not required in global enviroment during production `npm install --save-dev nodemon`
-- Installed eslint used in two cases, adhere to set standard and how it was violated.
-- Run npm start.
+- Run the dashoard app python3 app.py
-- Use postman see to see the results for example to view the genres (see) ensure to use the token received when logged in.
-Under header specify the key: Authorisation and value: jwt [token key].
-This will display the array of genres.

 ## Development Stage